Somali Folktales by Deqa M. Abdi

 Now, Deqa is the author of the new Somali Folktale Collection Stories of Silk / Sheeko Xariirah:

 "It is through paying close attention to the stories that come up in conversations with my elders and sometimes directly asking for stories that I was able to collect and eventually commit these stories to paper.
 In this way, the stories are also about documenting a part of my family’s history.
 Stories such as these are the ones we tell and re-retell, so they form an important part of our identities."

 The collection is a retelling of folktales by Deqa.
-The English Ebook was launched in August 2020, followed by a Somali Audiobook in September:
+The English Ebook was launched in August 2020.

 "The creative process involved me recording some of the stories in Somali from my elders using my smart-phone and eventually translating these into English along with ones from memory which I picked up along the way.
 My mother, who is an incredible oral storyteller, is the person from whom I collected most of these tales."